-Care management is a service that takes the burden off of families caring for elderly relatives or provides extra support for seniors who can’t or won’t rely on family for assistance.
+Care managers are a valuable took to help seniors live a better life at home.
+As a service that takes the burden off of families caring for elderly relatives, care managers provides extra support for seniors who can’t or won’t rely on family for assistance.

 While caregivers provide help with activities of daily living, such as bathing, dressing, companionship, etc., a care manager is a higher level of service that can help with decision making, legal document preparation, medication issues, health planning, social and living issues, and collaboration between family and physicians.